WATCHING FOR MEDICAL INSURANCE FRAUD

 Ellen Snyder, MSW decided to simplify some of her administrative tasks by routinely waiving the insurance co-payment for her clients.
 Most of her clients had 80% of charges covered by their insurance.
 Ms. Snyder felt that billing and collecting the “per-session” co-payment was more trouble than it was worth, so she would accept the insurance payment as total compensation.

-What are some examples of insurance fraud?
+What are some examples of health insurance fraud?

 - Submitting a claim for services that were not rendered can be insurance fraud.
 If a patient misses an appointment without canceling, many practices bill for that missed appointment.
 However, the practice should NOT bill the patient’s insurance carrier unless the patient’s contract allows for reimbursement for services not rendered.